quicwg/base-drafts/draft-ietf-quic-recovery.md

 sender's congestion window MUST NOT increase while it is idle.

-When sending data after becoming idle and a sender does not pace the sending of pacjets, it MUST reset its congestion window to the initial congestion window (see Section 4.1 of {{?RFC5681}}).
+When sending data after becoming idle and a sender does not pace the sending of packets, it MUST reset its congestion window to the initial congestion window (see Section 4.1 of {{?RFC5681}}).
 A sender MAY implement alternate mechanisms to update its congestion window after idle periods, such as those proposed for TCP in {{?RFC7661}}, if sending of packets is paced.